The Shark Wandvac is one of the best handheld vacuums, and the ergonomic design performed well in our testing.

 The lithium-ion batteries used in Shark’s handheld vacuums eventually begin to wear down, which shortens their run times after a while.
 How long that takes depends on how and how often the vacuum is used.

-Inexpensive: Basic Shark handheld-only vacuums start at around $40 to $50.
-These basic models come with a few extra tools like a crevice tool, motorized brush, and dusting brush.
+Basic Shark handheld-only vacuums start at around $40 to $50.
+These simple models come with a few extra tools, such as a crevice tool, motorized brush, and dusting brush.
 They have a docking station and adapter cord.

 A. Shark handheld vacuums may have one or more standard filters, but they don’t include HEPA filters.

-A. Each model has certain accessories that are included, but they rarely include all the tools and accessories that can be used with the vacuum.
-Shark tools and accessories are sold separately, so you can replace or add to your extras at any time.
+A. Each model has certain accessories that are included, but they rarely include all the tools and accessories that could potentially be used with the vacuum.
+But don’t worry: shark tools and accessories are also sold separately, so you can replace or add to your arsenal at any time.